ahmedy00/spring-layered-architecture-and-dependency-injection/README.md

 <h1 style="color: #42b883">Java Spring: Layered Architecture and Dependency Injection</h1>

 <h2 style="color: #42b883">Layered Architecture</h2>
-In Java Spring, layered architecture refers to the separation of the application into layers that have different responsibilities and work independently of each other.
+In Java Spring, layered architecture means to the separation of the application into layers that have different responsibilities and work independently of each other.
 Layered architecture is a modern and effective approach for the concept of **maintainability** , which is one of the basic principles of software development.
 It is a necessary method for the maintenance of large projects and for the easy adaptation of new developers joining the project.